 To use your MIDI controller to its full potential, you’re going to need a digital audio workstation to allocate sounds to specific tracks and then organize the tracks you’ve compiled to create a complete piece of music.
 Most DAWs come with massive libraries of samples, instruments, and short loops you can use to create any music you could imagine.

-Basically, your MIDI controller is pretty useless by itself; you’re going to need to find a DAW that works best for you to be able to compose, arrange, and produceOpens in a new tab. your musical projects.
+Basically, your MIDI controller is pretty useless by itself; you’re going to need to find a DAW that works best for you to be able to compose, arrange, and produce your musical projects.
 Thankfully, DAWs are becoming easier to use and more affordable in recent years.

 All you need to do is use the DAW to assign particular sound snippets to different tracks on your keyboard and then interpret and arrange them within the software.
 Of course, this is a bit of an oversimplification of the many elaborate settings and specifications many DAWs are capable of, but it’s the best way to explain what DAWs are used for as concisely as possible.